 Diamond Lake

-There are several campgrounds on the shores of the 3,040-acre Diamond Lake, ranging from primitive to full hookups accommodating RVs up to 55 feet in length.
+There are several campgrounds on the shores of the 3,040-acre Diamond Lake, ranging from primitive to full hookups, and accommodating RVs up to 55 feet in length.
 The lake is located seven miles north of the north entrance to Crater Lake National Park.
-Angling in the lake is legendary, with striped bass, largemouth bass, smallmouth bass, bluegill, sunfish, catfish, carp, and rainbow trout available in high numbers.
+Fishing in the lake is legendary, with striped bass, largemouth bass, smallmouth bass, bluegill, sunfish, catfish, carp, and rainbow trout available in high numbers.
 A four-lane public boat ramp, augmented by smaller ramps at some of the shoreline campgrounds, provides easy access to the lake.
 Boats, kayaks, and canoes are available for rent at any of the campground stores.

 Paulina Lake